Mexico in the OTI Festival 1984

 Mexico was represented at the OTI Festival 1984 with the song "Tiempos mejores", written by Sergio Andrade, and performed by Yuri.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 15, placed third out of 21 competing entries.
 In addition, Televisa was also the host broadcaster and staged the event at the National Auditorium in Mexico City.

 National stage

-Televisa held a national selection with four televised qualifying rounds, two semi-finals, and a final to select its entry for the 13th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds, two semi-finals, and a final to select its entry for the 13th edition of the OTI Festival.
 This thirteenth edition of the National OTI Festival featured twenty-eight songs in the qualifying rounds, twelve in the semi-finals, and six in the final.
-In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, Breakout Male Artist, and Breakout Female Artist among all the competing artist.
+In addition to the general competition, awards were given for Best Male Performer, Best Female Performer, Best Musical Arrangement, Breakout Male Artist, and Breakout Female Artist among all the competing artists.

 The shows were held at the National Auditorium in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
 The musical director was Chucho Ferrrer, who conducted the orchestra when required.